Vancouver Permanent Residency Lawyers

 - A TRP holder failing to apply for a new permit before the existing TRP expires.

+Authorities might decide to issue a new, subsequent permit despite the transgression.
+However, the failure to maintain continuity will be noted on the TRP holder’s electronic record and could adversely affect an application for permanent residence.
+Importantly, even if re-entry is authorized, authorities might deem prolonged absences from Canada as a break in residence continuity.
 Immigration officers have the right to some level of discretion and flexibility when they interpret continuity breaks.
 When TRP holders take brief breaks to leave Canada under circumstances they could not control, officers might choose not to record these as continuity breaks.
 On the other hand, authorities might seek documentation to justify reasons for a TRP holder’s absence from Canada.
+The rules and regulations of Canadian immigration and residence permits are complicated, and TRP holders in British Columbia would be advised to become familiar with the act before unintended transgressions occur.

 Still have questions?
 Contact Border Solutions Law Group today to schedule a consultation.